 Over the next 25 years, the Senate participated in extensive revisions to the Faculty Handbook and sponsored various institutional dialogues and initiatives, including new faculty orientation, Pratt film society, faculty listservs, and givetake.

-In 2016, the Senate was convened under new bylaws that provide representation for each academic department as well as each constituent group: full-time faculty, part-time faculty, chairs, and staff who each.
-The chairs category was also expanded to include assistant chairs and equivalent positions.
-The new Bylaws established a Steering Committee of the Senate and included non-voting representatives from the Office of the President, Provost’s Council, and student government.
+In 2016, the Senate was convened under new bylaws that provide representation for each academic department as well as each constituent group: full-time faculty, part-time faculty, chairpersons, and staff who each.
+The chairs category was also expanded to include assistant chairpersons and equivalent positions, such as academic coordinators.
+The new bylaws established a Steering Committee of Senate leadership and included non-voting representatives from the Office of the President, Provost’s Council, and student government.

 Chris Alen Sula (2016–present)